 What really sells it is the way Blaike's second line is delivered, with the perfect blend of horror and realization, yet still remaining partly stoic in the face of crisis.

-November '13 addition, living story "Fractured", has one near the end - when you realize the hub instance you go through every time when you're in the Fractals of the Mists, is nothing else than Dessa's own personal fractal.Just before that, Dessa muses on the fate of her krewmates from Thaumanova, who have to relive the same moment in their lives (in their case, death) every time someone activates their fractal.
+The November '13 addition, the Living Story "Fractured", has one near the end – when you realize the hub instance you go through every time when you're in the Fractals of the Mists is nothing else than Dessa's own personal fractal.Just before that, Dessa muses on the fate of her krewmates from Thaumanova, who have to relive the same moment in their lives (in their case, death) every time someone activates their fractal.

 Lion's Arch in the aftermath of Scarlet's attack.
-The place is in ruins, the music is very sad in tone and lots of NPCs are either greiving, confused, have left notes for lost loved ones or are digging graves for the fallen.
+The place is in ruins, the music is very sad in tone; and lots of NPCs are either grieving, confused, have left notes for lost loved ones or are digging graves for the fallen.

 There was a noticeboard where survivors left notes to try and reunite with missing loved ones.
 After reading a few, the last one is written in the handwriting of a young child, and it says "I can't find my mommy or daddy."

 The first chapter of Living Story 3 gives us Eir's memorial service.
 The Commander's voice acting during the toast really sells the whole thing as heartwrenching.

 The way the Sylvari are being treated.
 This varies from suspicion and coldness to Pact vigilantes kidnapping Sylvari troops to murder them.
 It's hard not to feel sorry for them.